 2. Dividend Income Is A Steady Source Of Funds

-By investing in dividend stocks, you immediately start earning a regular dividend income.
+You immediately start earning a regular dividend income by investing in good dividend stock ideas.
 Since most dividend stocks pay dividends quarterly.

 So, at the end of each quarter, you have a new supply of funds ready for investment.